replicatedhq/kots/design/variadic_config.md

-# OUSTANDING NOTES/QUESTIONS

-Missing Pieces:
-1. How to organize the file tree for these resources
-1. How to make sure any template functions are valid Yaml.

-Concerns Not Addressed:
-`We don’t even know all the file upload combinations that may pop up and so we can’t really templatize every possible function.
-Even if we could the amount of possible combinations in the UI would be crazy.`
--> *Dan's comment*: sounds like they are really looking for assisted editing capabilities here.

-Open Questions:
-1. At what stage are config values rendered now?
-  - Stored as part of upstream/userdata
-  - Also stored in DB as part of `app-version`
-1. Why /liveconfig?
-  - Server-side validation/computation of templates
-1. How to take something like a files and convert them into a config map
-  - .
-Use YAML Multi-doc with repeat config items?
-1. What to do about upstream, base, midstream, downstream
-  - Upstream: holds the config values under `userdata/`
-  - Base: ?
-  - Midstream: ?
-  - Downstream: ?
-1. What would midstream look like for these resources?
-1. Helm chart support?

 # Variadic Config Proposal

 Vendors require the ability to dynamically create resources as part of install configuration.
-A common use case is installing operators, where the customers need to create dynamic resources, like instances of an application, that are unknown until install time.
+One common use case is installing operators, where the customers need to create dynamic resources, like instances of an application or service, that are unknown until install time.
-They also need to be extend existing resources, like mounting _N_ files to a pod, where _N_ is not known at install time.
+They also need to be extend existing resources, like mounting _N_ files to a pod, where _N_ is not known until install time.
 This proposal outlines a plan to support dynamic/variadic application configuration to facilitate dynamic resource creation.

 ## Goals